lucacasonato/proposal-binary-encoding/README.md

 # proposal-binary-encoding

 A proposal to add modern, easy to use binary encoders to the web platform.
+This is proposed as an addition to the HTML spec, not the ECMAScript language specification.

 - [Problem](#problem)
 - [Implementations in other environments](#implementations-in-other-environments)